Super Bowl XXVI: Fourth quarter

 The two teams combined for the most points in a 3rd quarter in Super Bowl history (24 total points: 14 for Washington and 10 for Buffalo) and the most combined in a second half (44 total points: 24 for Buffalo and 20 for Washington).

 With the win, the Redskins became the first team, and Joe Gibbs the first coach, to win a Super Bowl with three different quarterbacks.
 Two other teams have since duplicated this feat: the New York Giants (Phil Simms in Super Bowl XXI, Jeff Hostetler in Super Bowl XXV, and Eli Manning in Super Bowls XLII and XLVI) and the Green Bay Packers (Bart Starr in the first two Super Bowls, Brett Favre in Super Bowl XXXI, and Aaron Rodgers in Super Bowl XLV).

-This was the last major professional championship won by a D.C.-based team until the Capitals won the Stanley Cup in 2018.
+This was the last major professional championship won by a D.C.-based team until the Capitals won the 2018 Stanley Cup.
 This was also the last game for Washington guard Russ Grimm.